onymous-games/whisper-rpg/README.md

 - Species (Human, Elf, Dwarf, Halfling, Orc, Kobold, Zombie with a dead rat, etc.)
 - Purpose in joining up with the party

-These dimensions should drive decisions around starting equipment.
+These dimensions can drive decisions around starting equipment.
 It is also perfectly acceptable to start with only the clothes on your character's back.
 Work with your Universe to find out what would be reasonable for your setting.

 ## Leveling

 The Universe chooses when characters level up.
-This system does not impose XP or milestone based leveling - believing that the right choice differs per campaign.
+Twin-triad does not impose XP or milestone based leveling, believing that the right choice differs per campaign.
 If this is your first campaign as Universe, I recommend milestone based leveling (characters level up at the end of each session).

 When a character levels up, they permanently add 1 to an attribute of their choosing.